benmalartre/STK/README.md

 # How to build
 1. clone and build glfw
 2. clone STK repository with submodule
-3. change StkFloat from double to float in Stk.h (for imgui widgets compatibility)
+3. change StkFloat from double to float in Stk.h
+4. add
-4. create a build folder inside Bendow folder
+5. create a build folder inside Bendow folder
-5. from this build repo run
+6. from this build repo run
     - cmake -DGLFW_DIR=path_to_glfw_build -DSTK_DIR=path_to_stk_submodule ../
     - cmake --build . --config Release